Donal Skinner, Department Head

 MARGARET J. FLANIGAN, B.Sc.
 University of Strathclyde 1984; PH.D.
 University of the Witwatersrand 1993; Senior Academic Professional, Zoology and Physiology 2015, 2003.

 ZHAOJIE ZHANG, B.S.
 Shandong University 1985; M.S.
 1988; Ph.D.
 University of Oklahoma 1999; Director, Microscopy Core Facility, University of Wyoming 2006, 2004; Senior Academic Professional /Research Scientist 2012.

-Robert W. Atherton, Robert P. George, Wayne A. Hubert, Robert M. Kitchin, J.A.
+Steven W. Buskirk, Zoltan M. Fuzessery, Robert P. George, Henry J. Harlow, Wayne A. Hubert, Robert M. Kitchin, J.A.
 Lillegraven, Frederick G. Lindzey, James R. Lovvorn, Graham Mitchell, James D. Rose, Joan Smith-Sonneborn

 Unit Leader: Matthew W. Kauffman